Who Are You? Who – Who? Who – Who?

 One other thing you might want to know about me is that unbeknownst to most of my colleagues and peers, in the spring of 2016, I suffered a mental breakdown.
 I was diagnosed with mixed depressive-anxiety disorder linked to post-traumatic stress.
 Those symptoms extended from several specific events in my career.
 My career was (and still is) the cause of my depression and anxiety.

 At 17 years of service, I realized I no longer enjoyed the military.
 That’s putting it mildly.
-Somewhere in the previous seven years, it changed from my calling in life into … just a job … albeit an extremely demanding one.
+Somewhere after my 11-year mark, it changed from my calling in life into … just a job … albeit an extremely demanding one.

-By 2016 I wanted to resign my commission.
-However, if you know anything about U.S. military pensions for personnel who joined in the late-1990s as I did, it’s an all or nothing defined benefit pension cliff vested at no less than 20 years of service (assuming you are not medically retired).
-I determined that I’d worked too hard and sacrificed too much to walk away from over a million dollars’ worth of retirement pay (assuming I lived a normal length life).
+By 2016, I wanted to resign my commission.
+However, if you know anything about U.S. military pensions for personnel who joined in the late 1990s, it’s an all-or-nothing defined benefit pension cliff vested at no less than 20 years of service (assuming you are not medically retired).
+I determined that I’d worked too hard and sacrificed too much to walk away from over a million dollars’ worth of retirement pay (assuming I lived an average length of life).
 Thus, I felt like I was trapped until my 20 years were up.

 The Golden Albatross

 What could I do?
-It felt like a Golden Albatross was hanging around my neck.
-It felt like I couldn’t make it another day, let alone three more years in the military.
-But, it also felt like I couldn’t simply quit, forgo all those retirement benefits, and start a new career with two kids and wife depending on me.
-I was just going to have to tough it out to at least 20 years.
+It felt like a Golden Albatross was hanging around my neck, and I couldn’t make it another day, let alone three more years in the military.
+But, it also felt like I couldn’t simply quit, forgo all those retirement benefits, and start a new career with two kids and a wife depending on me.
+I decided I was going to have to tough it out to at least 20 years.

 But then what?
 I assumed the pay from a 20-year pension would not be enough to cover my retirement expenses.
 Therefore, I thought that I’d have to start a second career (ideally as far away from the military as possible).

 What would that career be, though?
 Was it realistic to expect that I could start an entirely different career in my mid-40s?
-This post-military career linked anxiety helped to drive me crazy and led to a Mid-Life Crisis (MLC) centered on the question of what I would do if/when I chose to leave the military.
+This post-military career-linked anxiety helped to drive me crazy.
+It led to a Mid-Life Crisis (MLC) centered on the question of what I would do if/when I chose to leave the military.

 “It’s Merely a Flesh Wound”

 Thanks to therapy, medication, hard work, and a lot of introspection, I’m able to stay on top of my depression these days.
 However, my anxiety-fueled MLC required a unique solution.
-I found the answer, or more accurately, I stumbled across the answer to the MLC during the first two years of my journey mentioned above to increase my financial literacy.
+I found the answer, or more accurately, I stumbled across the answer to the MLC during the first two years of my financial literacy journey mentioned above.
 When I realized its implications, this answer solved much of my anxiety and MLC almost overnight.

 The Answer to All of My Problems